MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableTlsParsing
-Specifies whether to disable inspection of TLS traffic, also known as HTTPS.
+Specifies whether to disable inspection of TLS traffic.
+Network Protection inspects TLS traffic (also known as HTTPS traffic) to see if a connection is being made to a malicious website, and to provide metadata to Behavior Monitoring.
+TLS connections to malicious websites can also be blocked if "-EnableNetworkProtection" is set to enabled.
+HTTP inspection can be disabled by setting this value to "$true".
 By default, Network Protection inspects TLS traffic.

 ```yaml
 Type: Boolean